 (Re) Emerging Trends: Burgers

 In this article, Questia Group focuses on burgers.
-Our research was made through an online survey on our platform http://questia.ro covering 158 respondents.
+Our research was made through an online survey on our platform http://questia.ro covering 158 respondents, with a plus or minus 8% margin of error.
 The survey was active between 23 and 25 May 2017.
 Our key findings are presented below.

 Before actually digging into some data, some key aspects regarding burgers should be mentioned.
 Now, we all know that burgers aren’t just burgers, but also symbols regarding America, hipsters, obesity, industrialization, gourmet and many many others.
 How can food be an icon or a concept so culturally and socio-economically burdened?
 Truthfully, because the Burger has a long and complicated story.
 It seems that there are several myths tracing to the origins of the hamburger.
 Whatever one wants to imagine, it is clear that the hamburger industry today is by far greater than expected.

 Even American presidents are burger fanatics.
 Here is an article about Obama’s love-story with cheeseburgers, in the Washington Post.
 The former US president had a habit of taking people out for burgers and fries.
 Another US restaurant created the “Trump” burger in Tokyo, using only "the most expensive and luxurious of ingredients that will set your wallet back 5,800 yen (US$51).